 d) be periodically reviewed to ensure they remain relevant and appropriate to the service provider.

+1.1.3 Recommendation. — When defining safety objectives, the service provider should consider safety objectives established at the State level, where appropriate.

-Note. — Guidance on setting safety objectives is provided in the Safety Management Manual (SMM) (Doc 9859).
+Note. — Guidance on setting safety objectives is provided in the Safety Management Manual (Doc 9859).

 Safety accountability and responsibilities